gdaverdin/bioinfo/Lab-99-:-Final-Project.md

 * any pitfalls you encountered
 * a summary of your results and conclusions

-You must also turn in a minimum 6 page paper detailing these points, in addition to a section regarding "potential future directions" on how you would improve your experiment.
-Undergraduates are exempt from the written paper.
+You must also turn in a minimum 6 page paper detailing these points.
+The paper should be formatted like a journal article: Introduction, Methods, Results, Discussion. *Undergraduates are exempt from the written paper.*

 If you would like, you can work with a partner on the analysis and interpretation of your data, and present jointly for the final project.
 If you work in a group, you must clearly articulate a specific analysis that you were in charge of.
 You must **independently** write your own 6 page papers.
 Please ask me if you have any questions regarding potential plagiarism.